 There’s a sheltered area with a bar area, tables and chairs as well as a DJ booth, and staff from Fatboys Resort can assist you with hiring the island and catering: a more unique spot for a Southern Hemisphere destination wedding than Rarotonga or Samoa.

 Fatboys Resort, Mbabanga Island

-For The Solomon Islands Fatboys Resort is a high-end resort.
+Fatboys Resort is a high-end resort in the Solomon Islands.
 It’s Australian-owned but all the employees are from the local village where the people are of Micronesian descent following migration from Kiribati in the early 1970’s.
 Everyone went out of their way to help us, staff turnover is very low, and it was nice to note that Manoj, the manager, started out working in the office.

 The name Fatboys was derived from the character Joe in Dickens’ Pickwick Papers, whose sole aim was to eat, drink and avoid work.
 Our bungalow had a double bed in one room, three single beds in the other, simple bathroom between.